 Over the years, we’ve bought our share of worthless barbecue gear that brought more frustration than good eats, and our mission is to help you identify the good ones.

-You can support us by clicking on the links in this article before you make a purchase, and Amazon will share a portion of the profit with us so we can buy more gear to test.
+You can support us by clicking on the links in this article before you make a purchase, and our partner retailers will share a portion of the profit with us so we can buy more gear to test.

 It doesn’t cost you anything more.
-Huge companies like Amazon and Walmart will share a small piece of the profit with us, so they make less and we get to keep helping you know the best gear in barbecue.
+Huge companies like Amazon and Home Depot will share a small piece of the profit with us, so they make less and we get to keep helping you know the best gear in barbecue.

 Smoke on my friends.